Hugh Gaitskell: Budget

 Gaitskell made the controversial decision to introduce charges for prescription glasses and dentures on the National Health Service in his spring 1951 budget.
 The Cabinet had agreed in principle in February 1951 to charges on teeth and spectacles.
 For 1951-2 Bevan was demanding £422m of health spending, whereas Gaitskell was willing to allow £400m.
 Gaitskell wanted to pass on half the cost of false teeth and spectacles, to bring in £13m in 1951-2 and £23m in a full year.
 Children, the poor and the sick were to be exempt.
 On 9 March Ernest Bevin was moved from the Foreign Office, dying a month later.
 Bevan, who had hoped to succeed him, was passed over for promotion to a major job for the second time in six months.
 By this point other ministers felt that Bevan was looking for an issue on which to resign, and that it was pointless making too many concessions as he needed to be made to appear to be in the wrong.

 In addition, Purchase Tax was increased from 33% to 66% on certain luxury items such as cars, television sets and domestic appliances, while entertainment tax was increased on cinema tickets.
-At the same time, however, taxation on profits was raised and pensions increased to compensate retirees for a rise in the cost of living, while the allowances for dependent children payable to widows, the unemployed and the sick, together with marriage and child allowances, were also increased.
-In addition, a number of small items were removed from purchase tax, while the amount of earnings allowed without affecting the pension was increased from 20 shillings (£1) to 40 shillings (£2) a week.
+At the same time, however, taxation on profits was raised and pensions increased to compensate pensioners for a rise in the cost of living, while the allowances for dependent children payable to widows, the unemployed and the sick, together with marriage and child allowances, were also increased.
+In addition a number of small items were removed from purchase tax, and the amount of earnings allowed without affecting the state pension was increased from 20 shillings (£1) to 40 shillings (£2) a week.
 Besides taxing the better off and protecting pensions, Gaitskell actually increased NHS spending.
 The budget increased defence spending by £500m to £1.5bn for 1951–2, helped by a surplus inherited from Cripps and optimistic growth forecasts.
-Plans to introduce capital gains tax were postponed until 1952.
+Plans to introduce capital-gains tax were postponed until 1952.

-Prime Minister Attlee's initial reaction to the draft budget was that there were not likely to be many votes in it – Gaitskell replied that he could not expect votes in a rearmament year.
+Prime Minister Attlee's initial reaction to the draft budget was that there were not likely to be many votes in it.
+Gaitskell replied that he could not expect votes in a rearmament year.
 Ernest Bevin did not like the idea of health charges and tried in vain to negotiate a compromise.
 Education Minister George Tomlinson suggested a repetition of the previous year's formula, a spending ceiling of £400m.
-Gaitskell was prepared to offer a delay in the introduction of charges but rejected the Tomlinson formula, despite Attlee's urgings, as the ceiling could not be achieved without charges.
+Gaitskell was prepared to offer a delay in the introduction of charges but rejected the Tomlinson formula despite Attlee's urgings, since the ceiling could not be achieved without charges.
 Attlee went into hospital to be treated for a duodenal ulcer on 21 March.
-From his sickbed he wrote what Kenneth O. Morgan calls a "remarkably vacuous letter" which "dealt with none of the substantive points at issue".
-At a Cabinet meeting on 22 March Gaitskell was dissuaded from his original intention to insist on prescription charges, as these might fall heavily on the genuinely sick.
+From his sickbed he wrote what Kenneth O. Morgan calls a "remarkably vacuous letter", which "dealt with none of the substantive points at issue".
+At a Cabinet meeting on 22 March Gaitskell was dissuaded from his original intention to insist on prescription charges since they might fall heavily on the genuinely sick.